 Anything can happen behind the wheel, but when you have a history of car accidents and incidents on the road, it could have lasting consequences, even impacting your ability to get car insurance.

-Car insurance is a legal requirement for most drivers in the U.S., but finding the cheapest car insurance when you have a rocky driving history can be a little tough.
-When car insurance companies price auto insurance, they consider a list of rate factors that determine your risk as a driver.
-When you have a long history of incidents behind the wheel, car insurance companies may charge you exorbitant prices – if they choose to cover you at all.
+Car insurance is a legal requirement for most drivers in the U.S., but finding the cheapest car insurance when you have a rocky driving history can be a little tricky.
+When car insurance companies price auto insurance, they consider a list of rate factors determining your driver risk.
+When you have a long history of incidents behind the wheel, car insurance companies may charge you exorbitant prices — if they choose to cover you.

 This is where non-standard car insurance can help.

 What are some reasons a person may need non-standard auto insurance?

 Non-standard auto insurance is a term to classify insurance sold to drivers whose risk factors make obtaining insurance at standard or preferred rates difficult or impossible.

 “It doesn’t take much to get into the non-standard insurance ‘penalty box.’
 Two or more at-fault accidents within three years, an at-fault accident where a person is injured, a DUI and speeding 15+ mph over the speed limit will put a person in the situation to need non-standard insurance,” says Earl Jones, owner of Earl L. Jones Insurance Agency.

 “Once in the non-standard insurance market,” Jones says, “you may remain there for three to ten years depending on the state and the insurance company.”

 As Jones explained, there are several reasons why a driver may require non-standard auto insurance.